Botulism

 If people think they may have botulism, they should go to the hospital immediately.
 If botulism is diagnosed, they are hospitalized and closely monitored.

 Laboratory tests to confirm the diagnosis may be done, but treatment cannot be delayed until the results are known.
-To help eliminate any unabsorbed toxin, doctors may give activated charcoal by mouth or through a tube passed through the nose or mouth and into the stomach.
+To help eliminate any unabsorbed toxin, doctors may give activated charcoal by mouth or through a tube passed through the nose or mouth and into the stomach to bind the toxin and decrease the amount absorbed into the bloodstream.
+Doctors may also give medications that increase bowel movements.

 Vital signs (pulse, breathing rate, blood pressure, and temperature) are measured often.
 If breathing problems begin, people are transferred to an intensive care unit and may be temporarily placed on a mechanical ventilator.
-Such treatment has reduced the percentage of deaths due to botulism to less than 10% currently.
+Treatment that helps people breathe has reduced the percentage of deaths due to botulism to about 5 to 8%.

 If needed, people who cannot swallow can be fed through a thin plastic feeding tube (a nasogastric tube) inserted through the nose and down the throat.